- New Software Purchase:

 - Purchase Order: The default payment method for a software purchase made by The University of Texas at Austin is a purchase order.
 A software purchase must always be paid via purchase order unless the vendor requires signature on a document.

 - Business Contract (VP2): A *DEFINE VP2 payment voucher must be used for a software purchase when the vendor requires university signature on a license, contract, agreement, or other document.
 When a quote is requested from the vendor, the university department must ask whether a university signature is required on any document.
-If the vendor states that signature on a document is required, the university department must submit a Software Acquisition Review Form (SARF).
+If the vendor states that signature on a document is required, the university department must submit a Business Contract Review Checklist (BCRC).
 When the vendor and the Business Contracts Office sign the document, the document becomes a “business contract” and is assigned a control number.
 The business contract and control number are used to complete the *DEFINE VP2 payment voucher.

 See the New Software Purchase flowchart for additional information.